AndresFMoya/RoR-Private_Events/README.md

 # Private Events

   This project consist of building a site similar to a private Eventbrite which allows users to create events and then manage user signups.
 Users can create events and send invitations and parties (sound familiar?).
 Events take place at a specific date and at a location (which you can just store as a string, like “Andy’s House”).

+  In this project, we will build a Web App with the following technologies:
+  - Ruby on Rails
+  - PostgreSQL

+### Technologies used

+  - Ruby on Rails
+  - RSpec
+  - PostgreSQL
+  - Git
+  - Bootstrap
+  - HTML & CSS
+  - Heroku

 ## Getting started

   To get started with the app, first clone the repo and `cd` into the directory: